dsureauperso/rabbitmq/README.md

 In this example, we set up a 3-nodes RabbitMQ cluster.

 Clusters ensure the continuity of service in case of node falls.
 Clusters must have an odd number of nodes (1, 3, 5, etc.).
-A N-nodes cluster will still be active if at maximum N/2 + 1 node are in failure.
+A N-nodes cluster will still be effective if, at maximum, N/2 + 1 node are up.

 In our example of 3 nodes, the service is sure to be OK with 1 node KO.

- // Data persistency
+#### Data persistency

+To keep alive the queues and exchanges at container restart, we set the exchanges and queues as durable.

+We also mark the messages with deliveryMode = 2 (persistent).

+Once the queues and exchanges are **durable** and the messages are published as **persistent**, RabbitMQ will save the queued messages on disk in case of server restart.

- // Queue mirroring
+#### Queue replicas

+In order to use RabbitMQ cluster, the queues need to be of type **quorum** (in opposite with classic queues).

+Quorum queues are declared with up to five replicas (one per node).
+On a 3-nodes cluster, each quorum queue will has 3 replicas, once on each node.

+Every quorum queue has a primary replica.
+That replica is called queue leader.

- // Continuity of service
+#### Continuity of service